Drive, She Said: Critical reception

-The film was Shum's second film, after her well-received 1994 film, Double Happiness, which starred Sandra Oh.
+The film was Shum's second film, after her well-received 1994 film, Double Happiness, which stars Sandra Oh.
 Drive, She Said received mixed reviews.
 Writing in Variety, Derek Elley described the film as "a meet-cute road movie that starts in high gear but soon takes too many left turns for its own good.
 Mina Shum’s second feature, after her well-remarked, Chinese-themed low-budgeter 'Double Happiness' is too mild a confection to motor on to much theatrical business."